Geophagy and the History of Eating Clay

 A little goes a long way with Earth’s Living calcium bentonite clay, which becomes activated once hydrated.
 Mix 1 part clay to 8 parts filtered water or juice and shake well prior to drinking.
 Add a natural sweetener if desired.
 Clay can also be added to shakes and smoothies.
 Many cultures have even been known to bake clay into their breads and other staple foods.
 Let us know the creative ways you incorporate clay into your diet so that we can share them with others!

 For internal use, we suggest mixing one part pure calcium bentonite green clay with eight parts purified water or juice.
 An example of this 1:8 ratio is to mix 1/2 cup (4 ounces) dry clay with 4 cups (32 ounces) of water.
 Clay only becomes ‘living’ or activated when it is hydrated.
 Mix the clay and liquid in a glass or food-grade plastic bottle and shake well.
 Avoid metal containers or utensils.
 Once mixed well, drink as desired.
 We typically recommend drinking 1 ounce of clay water a day for the first week.
 Provided the body is not constipated, week 2 we recommend 2 ounces of clay water daily.
 This is a good general health and wellness amount.
 When addressing health concerns, some people drink more than 2 ounces daily until the issue is resolved and then cut back.

 Hydrated clay may be stored on the counter, covered.
 It need not be refrigerated.
 Some people report enjoying the clay more when it is cold, however, that’s a matter of preference.
 All orders come with printed instructions on mixing and storing clay.
-A downloadable brochure with instructions is available on the More Clay Info page under Learn or by following the hyperlink shown.
+A downloadable brochure with instructions is available on the Clay Mineral Analysis page under Learn or by following the hyperlink shown.